FreedomBen/breakout71/Readme.md

 - when missing, redo particle trail, but give speed to particle that matches ball direction

 # Perks ideas
+- Combo balancing : make Compound Interest less OP by defaulting to soft reset for others, or by making it loose more for each missed coin
 - second puck (symmeric to the first one)
 - keep combo between level, loose half your run score when missing any bricks
 - offer next level choice after upgrade pick